 Collecting knowledge automatically

 A very useful feature that Lyro has is the ability to automatically gather data from live conversations you (or your other agents) have had.
 This lets you review and add knowledge that Lyro may have been missing before your live conversation.
-Please note that tickets (emails handled in Helpdesk) are not scanned by Lyro for knowledge this way.
+Please note that tickets (emails handled in the panel) are not scanned by Lyro for knowledge this way.

 Whenever an agent finishes a live conversation by using the Solve option, Lyro scans it for any useful knowledge.
 Any such data will be extracted by Lyro and listed in your Suggestions section, tagged with the Pre-filled label: